Bank Holidays January 2026: 16 Days Closure Including Regional Festivals

 *this image is generated using AI for illustrative purposes only.

-Complete January 2026 Holiday Schedule
+Complete January 2026 Bank Holiday Schedule

 Date: Holiday: Affected States:

-January 3: Birth anniversary of Hazrat Ali Uttar Pradesh
+January 3: Birth Anniversary of Hazrat Ali Uttar Pradesh

-January 12: Birth anniversary of Swami Vivekananda West Bengal
+January 12: Birth Anniversary of Swami Vivekananda West Bengal

 January 14: Makar Sankranti/Magh Bihu Assam, Odisha, Arunachal Pradesh, Gujarat